 When becoming a Missouri notary, in order to perform notarial acts in the state of Missouri, you need at a minimum a Missouri notary stamp or a Missouri embossing seal and a Missouri notary record book.
 The Missouri record book is also referred to as a journal.
 A Missouri notary stamp or Missouri embossing notary seal must meet at least the following requirements:

 1. It must be a rubber stamp or an embossing seal.

 2. The text must be printed in no smaller than eight-point type.

-3. The stamp or seal must use black ink.
+3. The Missouri notary stamp or notary seal must use black ink.

-4. The stamp or seal must include the notary's name as it appears on his or her commission certificate, the assigned commission number, and the three phrases "Notary Seal," "Notary Public," and "State of Missouri."
+4. The Missouri notary stamp or notary seal must include the notary's name as it appears on his or her commission certificate, the assigned commission number, and the three phrases "Notary Seal," "Notary Public," and "State of Missouri."

-The Secretary of State requires on every notarial certificate the following information to be typed, printed, or included on a rubber stamp in eight-point type:
+The Secretary of State requires on every notarial certificate the following information to be typed, printed, or included on a notary stamp in eight-point type:

 1. The notary's expiration date